 Without getting into too much detail, the Internet of Things is the rapidly expanding network of physical objects that feature internet connectivity.

-The Internet is a very useful resource.
+The Internet is a handy resource.
 Thanks to the Internet, you can watch any movie, listen to any song, and read any book, all through the power of a tiny smartphone.

-The Internet can supply us with many helpful benefits.
+The Internet can supply us with many valuable benefits.

 We’ve all seen these benefits at work in laptops, smartphones, TVs and tablets.
 Now, the Internet of Things is pushing for us to apply the use of the Internet on everything else.